cms-analysis/HiggsAnalysis-CombinedLimit/docs/tutorial2023_unfolding/unfolding_exercise.md

 In this tutorial we will look at the cross section measurements of on of the SM Higgs processes VH, in $H\to b\bar{b}$ (VHbb) final state.

 The measurement is performed within the Simplified Template Cross Section (STXS) framework, which provides the prediction in the bins of generator-level quantities $p_{T}(V)$ and number of additional jets.
 The maximum likelihood based unfolding is performed to measure the cross section in the generator-level bins defined by STXS scheme.
 At the detector-level we define appropriate categories to match the STXS bins as closely as possible so that there is a good correspondence between the detector-level observable and the underlying generator-level quantity we are interested in.

 ![](figures/simplifiedXS_VH_1_2.png)

+Note that for this STXS measurement, as well as measuring the cross-section as a function of the $p_{T}$ of the vector boson, the measurement includes some information on the number of additional jets and is performed over multiple different production modes, for different production processes.
+However, it is common to focus on a single distribution (e.g. $p_{T}$ for a signle process, e.g. $t\bar{t}$).

 In this tutorial we will focus on the ZH production, with the Z boson decaying to charged leptons, and Higgs boson reconstructed with the resolved $b\bar{b}$ pair.
 We will also use only a part of the Run 2 categories, we will not achieve the same sensitivity as the full analysis.
 Note that ggZH and ZH production modes are combined in the fit, since it is not possible to resolve them at this stage of the analysis.
 The STXS categories are defined independently of the Higgs decay channel, to streamline the combinations of the cross section measurement.